Quick answer

 Why does my charger show a red blinking light?

-A red blinking light typically indicates that the battery is too hot or cold.
-Allow the battery to reach a safe temperature before attempting to charge it again.
+On Ryobi 18V ONE+ chargers, a flashing red LED typically indicates that the battery is too hot or too cold.
+Allow the battery to reach a safe temperature and try again.
+If you see red and green flashing together, that usually points to a defective battery or charger.

 Can I use a different brand charger for my Ryobi battery?